-Satellite Dish/TV and Radio Antennae
+Satellite Dishes/TV and Radio Antennas

-Residents should give careful consideration to the positioning of satellite dishes and antennas in order to reduce their visual impact upon the appearance of an existing residential property and surrounding area.
+Careful consideration should be given to the siting of satellite dishes and antennas in order to reduce their visual impact upon the appearance of an existing residential property and surrounding area.
 It should be noted that the cumulative effects of such seemingly minor additions can be significant.